TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

-Well, to your surprise, it’s not just the pumped up adrenaline during the race that makes this event a success, No… No. It the deep-rooted traditions and customs associated with it that turns it into a gala event.
+Well, to your surprise, it’s not just the pumped-up adrenaline during the race that makes this event a success, No… No. It is the deep-rooted traditions and customs associated with it that turn it into a gala event.

-This strong blend of two powering flavors on the festival palette turn every visitor into an admirer and that my friend is a fact.
+This strong blend of two powering flavors on the festival palette turns every visitor into an admirer and that my friend is a fact.

-Are you planning on visiting South-India during this time?
+Are you planning on visiting South India during this time?
 The ball is in your court, then.
-Decide which boat festival suits your itinerary because options here are limitless and why not?
+Decide which boat festival suits your itinerary because the options here are limitless and why not?
 The top cultural festivals of India are right at your disposal.

 Do you want to craft a tour to Kerala?
 Then, get all the information you need.